Cycling Weekly counts down the 26 things that you must do on a bike before you pop your SPD clogs

 How to do it

-There are a number of tracks around the UK, use this link for their location: bit.ly/Q4Vcm6.
+There are a number of tracks around the UK, and are listed on Wikipedia.
 Many run beginners’ courses and track leagues that cater for different abilities, but most of the tracks are outdoors and quite big.
 They’re fun to ride, but the real thrill is on indoor tracks of 250 metres or less.

-There are three indoor tracks in the UK: at Calshot Activities Centre near Southampton, Newport in Wales and the world famous Manchester Velodrome, home of British Cycling.
+There are six indoor tracks in the UK: at Calshot Activities Centre near Southampton, Newport in Wales, Lee Valley Velodrome in London, Sir Chris Hoy velodrome in Glasgow, Derby Arena and the world famous Manchester Velodrome, home of British Cycling.
 All of these tracks run taster sessions, so get in touch and try it.
-The Lee Valley VeloPark will have the Olympic velodrome at its centre when it opens, offering a fourth indoor track.

 4 Ride a big British sportive